 Note, however, that there is a bug in Android 1.5, where onDeleted() will not be properly called.
-You will need to implement onReceive() and watch for the ACTION\APPWIDGET\DELETED action in the received Intent and call onDeleted() yourself.
-This should be fixed in a future edition of Android.
+You will need to implement onReceive() and watch for the ACTION_APPWIDGET_DELETED action in the received Intent and call onDeleted() yourself.
+This has since been fixed, and if you are not supporting Android 1.5, you will not need to worry about this problem.